LubabaAhmed/FutureBuilders2025_NSU_AUST_FusionX/README.md

 | Google Gemini Pro |(https://gemini.google.com/app)  |

 # How The Solution handles limited internet Access
-*In limited Internet access we can connect and communicate people within a specific range.(500 m) We can also communicate with emergency contacts like doctors,national emergency numbers.
-We can also book doctor appointments on emergency basis and special cases like pregent women and children.
-We are also able to sent sos signal to nearby volunteers for help.We are also able to see the First aid, Disaster Management and Mental health support.
+Even with limited internet access, the system enables people within a specific range (up to 500 meters) to connect and communicate with each other.
+Users can reach emergency contacts such as doctors and national emergency services, book urgent medical appointments, and receive priority support for special cases including pregnant women and children.
+The platform also allows users to send SOS alerts to nearby volunteers for immediate assistance.
+Additionally, it provides access to first aid guidance, disaster management resources, and mental health support.